The Ultimate Off Grid Solar Power Calculator - Figure out how much solar you need.

-Also, we generally advise against adding any appliances that can be propane-fuelled, such as cooktops, hot water heaters and electric heat as these won't require any of the solar power we're harnessing.
+A couple points before we get started.
+We generally advise against adding any appliances that can be propane-fuelled, such as cooktops, hot water heaters and electric heat as these won't require any of the solar power we're harnessing.

 If you'd like to know the EXACT watts of the specific appliance you're going to be using, you can usually find this on the back of most appliances, under their "energy use information" and you can enter these manually.

 Grab a pen and paper.
 Use the image below and make 4 columns (shown below):

 Appliance | Running Wattage | Run Time/Day (Hours) | Total

 Now that we have our columns, write down all of the appliances you plan on using + their average running wattage (from the chart) + for roughly how many minutes and/or hours per day you'll be using that appliance.

 (Right click to open full-size image in new tab)